ammarhakim/ammar-simjournal/je/je14/je14-vlasov-fixed-pot.rst

 Simulations were run with a DG2 scheme on a :math:`64\times 128` grid for :math:`(x,v) \in [-1,1] \times [-6,6]`.
 In this potential well the bounce period is the same for all particles and can be computed as :math:`\pi\sqrt{2} \approx 4.443`.
-Also, as the bounce period is the same, the trapped particles will move "rigidly" in phase space, i.e. the motion along contours of constant energy will occur with the same angular frequency.
+Also, as the bounce period for all trapped particles is the same, these will move "rigidly" in phase space, i.e. the motion along contours of constant energy will occur with the same angular frequency.

 These features are clearly seen in the `movie
 <../../_static/s150-fxv.mov>`_ which shows the correct bounce